Online Graduate Certificate - Hematology

 Johns Hopkins University (AAP)

 George Washington University offers an online post-baccalaureate certificate in hematology.
-The coursework teaches students to identify and study the causes of disease in the blood using the latest techniques and instruments.
+The coursework teaches students to identify and study disease causes in the blood using the latest techniques and instruments.

-In order to apply to the program, students must have completed a bachelor’s degree from an accredited university and have a GPA of at least 2.5.
-Additionally, they must submit official transcripts of every institute attended, an online application form, a letter of recommendation, statement of purpose, and English language proficiency test scores (for non-U.S. students only).
+To apply to the program, students must have completed a bachelor’s degree from an accredited university and have a GPA of at least 2.5.
+Additionally, they must submit official transcripts of every institute attended, an online application form, a letter of recommendation, a statement of purpose, and English language proficiency test scores (for non-U.S. students only).

 Overall, the program helps students develop scientific knowledge and vital skills.
-It assists them on the path to becoming a certified technologist as well as having an impact in the healthcare system.
-They can take up roles such as blood bank technologist, certified medical technologist, medical lab technologist, and lab manager.
+It assists them on the path to becoming certified technologists as well as having an impact on the healthcare system.
+They can take up roles such as blood bank technologists, certified medical technologists, medical lab technologists, and lab managers.

 - Location: Washington, DC

 - Accreditation: Middle States Association of Colleges and Schools; National Accrediting Agency for Clinical Laboratory Science (NAACLS)

 - Estimated Tuition: $635 per credit

 The University of Massachusetts Lowell offers a 100 percent online graduate certificate program in clinical pathology.
 Clinical pathology is a dynamic field that combines various disciplines in biology and chemistry, such as human anatomy and physiology, microbiology, clinical chemistry, hematology, immunology, histocompatibility, and cellular pathology.
 Students learn how to monitor, detect, and prevent diseases.